Expert Care for a Dangerous Blood Clot in the Lung

 Support After Surgery

 As of March, Foster Ahmed no longer had the blood clots in her lungs or leg.
-She started participating in the new deep vein thrombosis and PE support groups at Shady Grove Adventist Hospital, the first of their kind in the area.
+She started participating in the new deep vein thrombosis and PE support groups at Adventist HealthCare Shady Grove Medical Center, the first of their kind in the area.

 “It was interesting to hear the different stories and situations that people had,” Foster Ahmed says.
 “It was nice to see that it doesn’t just happen to you at a certain age; it can happen out of the blue.”